SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Conveyor Belt Object Detector.md

 ## Word of Thanks

-* I sincerely thank Mr. Kunal Gosh(Founder/VSD) and also Mr. Mayank Kabra (Founder Chipcron Pvt.Ltd) for Teaching and Helping me to complete this course smoothly
+* I sincerely Thank Prof.Kunal Gosh(Founder/VSD) and also Mr. Mayank Kabra (Founder Chipcron Pvt.Ltd) for Teaching and Helping me to complete this course smoothly

 ## Acknowledgement